namcsi/project-krr-telingo/resources/examples/telingo2meta-telingo/readme.md

 ## telingo

 The telingo directory contains some examples part of the telingo distribution.
-Se the readme.md files for explanations of the problems, as well as instructions on how to run them.
+See the readme.md files for explanations of the problems, as well as instructions on how to run them.

 ## meta-telingo

-The meta-telingo directory mirrors the structure of the telingo directory, and will be filled up by students with translations of the telingo problem to meta telingo.
+The meta-telingo directory mirrors the structure of the telingo directory, and will be filled up by students with translations of the telingo problem to meta-telingo.
 For an example of how to do the translation, see the river-crossing directory, which has already been translated.